paircolumbus/paircolumbus.github.io/index.md

 ![img](http://i.imgur.com/OmBFBDK.jpg)

 Pair Columbus is a pairing and mentoring group for new and experienced web application developers.
 We host a number of code challenges and also a monthly meetup.
 We also function as the local chapter of [NodeSchool](http://nodeschool.io).
-Check our [schedule](/schedule) to find out when our next NodeSchool session is happening.

 <br />
 - - -
 <br />

 ## Meeting Times
-~We meet the 2nd Saturday of each month at 11am at CoverMyMeds.
-Check our schedule for dates. __Please bring your own laptop.__~

-### Our face-to-face meetups and pairing sessions are postponed indefinitely to avoid community spread of COVID-19.
-We are considering remote meetings in the interim.
-Join our newsletter below or email us for questions.
+_Our face-to-face meetups and pairing sessions are postponed indefinitely._ Pair with a friend or try one of our programming [challenges](/challenges/) on your own.

-## Meetup Details
-Each meetup is composed of (2) 1 hour pair programming sessions with a show-and-tell session in between.
-Each meetup has a theme.
-Sign up for our newsletter below to find out about next months theme.
-Previous themes include:

-  - Social Media Bots 101
-  - Automated Testing
-  - Deploying Apps with Heroku
-  - Application Security & the OWASP Top 10
-  - Preparing for Technical Interviews
-  - Working with Message Queues via RabbitMQ
-  - Learning ReactJS

 ## Remote Resources
 We provide a number of language agnostic drills for improving your capacity to build applications for the web.
 Learn more.